-- The chair or program director shall provide the external reviewer, in advance of the visit, with the self-study document and a copy of this document.
-The external reviewer may also request further information, such as catalogues, syllabi, examples of faculty publications and student work - The visit of the external reviewer shall be scheduled for a full day and shall include meetings and interviews with faculty, students, the dean, and any others involved in the preparation of the report. - Within fifteen days of the visit, the external reviewer shall submit her/his written evaluation to the program, with a copy sent to the dean.
-The role of the external reviewer's report is to give assistance to the program and dean in developing and improving the academic program, in the light of the specific discipline's norms and expectations, and of the materials provided by the program in its self-study. - Funds are provided for payment of external reviewers by the Provost's Office. - The external reviewer's report should correspond to, and comment upon, each of the areas in the self-study report. - The program may respond in writing to the external reviewer's report.
+- The program chair or program director shall provide the external reviewer, in advance of the visit, with the self-study document and a copy of this document.
+The external reviewer may also request further information, such as catalogues, syllabi, examples of faculty publications and student work. - The visit of the external reviewer shall be scheduled for a full day and shall include meetings and interviews with faculty, students, the dean, and any others involved in the preparation of the report. - Within fifteen days of the visit, the external reviewer shall submit her/his written evaluation to the program, with a copy sent to the dean.
+The role of the external reviewer's report is to assess quality and assist the faculty and the dean in improving the academic program, in the light of the specific discipline's norms and expectations, and of the materials provided by the program in its self-study.

+- Funds are provided for payment of external reviewers by the Provost's Office. - The external reviewer's report should correspond to, and comment upon, each of the areas in the self-study report. - The program may respond in writing to the external reviewer's report.
 Any such response should be included with the final submission of documents to the Program Review Committee.